heidi-e/Index-builder/README.md

 - File Storage/Locations:

   - None of our datasets are in our repo for the sake of saving storage and time.
 Instead, we stored our indexed one in a pickle file for use in the experiments.
   - Our pickle files are also not in the repo for similar reason ([Download Zip File](https://drive.google.com/uc?export=download&id=1k8zua3W_LVEDGBLF-HjJ2N8ALh9_QuDG)).
-They are stored locally and called through the local path containing the root folder of new articles files dataset (USFinancialNewsArticles-preprocessed).
+They are stored locally and called through the local path containing the root folder of the new articles files dataset (USFinancialNewsArticles-preprocessed).
 You should convert this to a command line argument that can be passed in when running the program.
     - For example: `-d` or `--dataset`
   - We also pickled our indexes, so we have a separate command line argument for the path to save the pickle files.
     - For example: `-p` or `--pickle`